lioravr/Cost-Manger/README.md

 The project includes a standalone application that uses a relational database.

-The application allow its users (at the minimum) the following operations:
+The application allow its users the following operations:

-1. Adding a new cost while specifying (at the minimum) the category to which that cost will be added, the sum, the currency, and a small text describing that cost.
+1. Adding a new cost while specifying the category to which that cost will be added, the sum, the currency, and a small text describing that cost.

 2. Adding new categories to a small list of categories that should be already defined.